Pageboy/pageboy.github.io/_posts/2021-01-09-repowering-the-boat-the-research.md

 Another reason is that I have previously owned a Betamarine engine on my previous boat, and I found this to be very relaible and easy to maintain.

-I can let you read all about this engine here.
-In the next post I will show the details of the exiting engine space against the new engine and how this should fit in to the space.
+I can let you [read all about this engine here](https://betamarine.co.uk/portfolio/beta-38/).
+In the next post I will show the details of the existing engine space against the new engine and how this should fit in to the space.